Lebanon national football team: 1964–1971: AFC affiliation and continued regional participation

+Lebanon played at the 1964 Tripoli Fair Tournament, held in Tripoli, Libya in March; in a group with Sudan B, Morocco B, Malta B, and hosts Libya, they finished in first place with seven points.
 The 1964 Arab Cup, the second edition of the tournament, was held in Kuwait in November.
 The competition featured five teams—Iraq, Libya, Kuwait, Jordan, and Lebanon—competing in a single-round robin format.
 Lebanon finished in fourth place, recording one win, one draw, and two defeats during the tournament.
+In August 1964, Lebanon joined the Asian Football Confederation (AFC).

 The 1965 Arab Games, the fourth edition of the event, took place in Cairo, UAR.
 Lebanon was placed in Group A alongside the UAR, Palestine, Iraq, and Aden.
 The team finished fourth in the group.
 In the 1966 Arab Cup, the third edition held in Iraq, Lebanon were drawn with Iraq, Jordan, Kuwait, and Bahrain in Group A. After three wins and a draw, they qualified to the semi-finals against Syria, where they lost 1–0.
 In the third-place match, Lebanon lost 6–1 to Libya, finishing the competition in fourth place.
+In November 1965, the LFA informed the AFC that Lebanon would not participate in the qualifiers for the 1968 Asian Cup.

 Lebanon participated in the 1968 Olympic Games qualifiers, held in Tokyo, Japan, from September to October 1967.
 Lebanon faced challenges early on, as the team's Hungarian coach, József Albert, was unable to obtain a visa for Japan and was replaced by Joseph Nalbandian.
 Lebanon began with a 1–1 draw against South Vietnam, followed by a 2–0 loss to South Korea, and a 3–1 defeat to Japan.
 However, the team secured two notable victories: an 11–1 win over the Philippines on 6 October, which remains Lebanon's largest margin of victory to date, and a 5–2 win against Taiwan.
 The match against the Philippines featured four goals by Joseph Abou Mrad and three by Samir Nassar.
 Despite these wins, Lebanon finished third out of six teams and did not qualify for the Olympics.